banzaicloud/dast-operator/README.md

 ```

-### Defin OpenAPI definition as annotation in a service
+### Define OpenAPI definition as annotation in a service
 ```yaml
   apiVersion: v1
   kind: Service